tra/spawnling/README.markdown

   <tr><td>:argv</td><td>string to override the process name</td></tr>
 </table>

-Any option to spawn can be set as a default so that you don't have to pass them in to every call of spawn.
+Any option to spawn_block can be set as a default so that you don't have to pass them in to every call of spawn_block.
 To configure the spawn default options, add a line to your configuration file(s) like this:

     Spawn::default_options {:method => :thread}